OrDrumbox v2 User Manual

 |---|---|---|---|

-| type | lowpass, highpass, bandpass, etc. | lowpass | Filter type |
+| type | lowpass, highpass, bandpass, notch | lowpass | Filter type (TPT SVF topology) |

-| freq | 20–20000 | 400 Hz | Cutoff frequency |
+| freq | 20–20000 Hz | 400 Hz | Cutoff frequency |

-| Q | 0.1–24 | 1 | Resonance |
+| Q | 0.1–24 | 1 | Resonance (higher = narrower peak at cutoff) |

 LFO